-3.21.0 Information furnished in all the blocks of the ASI should relate to the accounting year of the factory closing on any day between 1^{st} April and 31^{st} March.
-If a factory has been de-registered after some months of operation during the accounting year the data to be collected will relate to the period for which it worked as a registered unit even though the factory has continued its production as a de-registered unit thereafter.
+3.21.0 Information furnished in all the blocks of the ASI should relate to the accounting year of the factory closing on any day between 1st April and 31st March.
+If a factory has been deregistered after some months of operation during the accounting year the data to be collected will relate to the period for which it worked as a registered unit even though the factory has continued its production as a de-registered unit thereafter.
+In case the unit has accounts covering period more than 12 months (say, for 18 months), then the months corresponding to the period 1st April to 31st March will be considered.